Oven-Baked Parsnip Fries

 2. Next, scatter them onto a baking sheet, and drizzle some olive oil and herbs over them.

-3. Bake for 15 minutes.
+3. Bake for 15 minutes or longer, until they are tender.
 It’s that simple!

 - London Broil Steak Grilled to Perfection!